I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_io_resource_list.md

 `Descriptors`

 The first element in an array of one or more <a href="..\wdm\ns-wdm-_io_resource_descriptor.md">IO_RESOURCE_DESCRIPTOR</a> structures.

-`Revision`

-The revision of this structure.
-This value should be 1.

-`Version`

-The version number of this structure.
-This value should be 1.

 ## Remarks
 This structure is the header for an array of <b>IO_RESOURCE_DESCRIPTOR</b> structures.
 The <b>Descriptors</b> member contains the first element in this array, and the <b>Count</b> member specifies the total number of array elements.
 If the array contains more than one element, the remaining elements in the array immediately follow the <b>IO_RESOURCE_LIST</b> structure in memory.
 The total number of bytes occupied by the <b>IO_RESOURCE_LIST</b> structure and any array elements that follow this structure is <b>sizeof</b>(<b>IO_RESOURCE_LIST</b>) + (<b>Count</b> - 1) * <b>sizeof</b>(<b>IO_RESOURCE_DESCRIPTOR</b>).